mauro-j-sanchirico/machine-learning-project-guidelines/README.md

 #### Requirement: Build a multi-stage data, training, and evaluation pipeline (i.e., an MLOps pipeline).

 ML development on the training side of the overall production ML process is enabled by automated pipelines of steps for data processing, model training, model evaluation, and export.
 While initial ML research might employ minimal steps to train, tune, and test a model, an ML pipeline ready for transition to production will generally employ several steps of pre-training and post-training processing to ensure requirements are met.
 A typical ML pipeline from data collection to export to production is shown below.
+Each subsequent best practice is best understood in context with where it falls in this pipeline.

 <div align="center">
 <img src="images/training_pipeline.png" alt="Alt Text" width="800">
-<h4>Typical toolchain for production machine learning workflows.</h4>
+<h4>Typical training pipeline with stages for data curation, training/tuning, post-training evaluation and deployment.</h4>
 </div>

 This process includes a pre-training data pipeline stage, a training and tuning stage, and a post-training stage which includes evaluation and export steps.
 Many configurations are possible for all these stages, and designing an ML pipeline specific to a task or range of tasks that generates models which meet their production requirements is one of the most important tasks an ML engineer performs.
 What is required for all projects in the research stage preparing to transition to production is that a pipeline has been architected and documented, and the evaluations show the models being exported will meet the defined requirements.